 May 10, Wednesday, Day 30 – ICW MM 516 somewhere between Beaufort and Charlestown, SC

 We are anchored out under a full moon and are all on own here.
 It is beautiful and now it’s quiet as well.
 We are somewhat near a marine air base and saw planes like we only see in movies as we cruised over their training island.
 No pictures – they move too fast.
 But now they are quiet too.

-We got everything done (picked up refurbished symmetrical and balanced propellers – a 4 hour drive) and changed the oil a two person 3+ hour job because it was the first time) and did our grocery shopping.
+We got everything done (I picked up refurbished symmetrical and balanced propellers – a 4 hour drive) and Dirk changed the oil which was a two person, 3+ hour job because it was the first time) and we did our grocery shopping.
 With help from the marina we were off again for another 4 hours before we found a spot for the night.
 It was low tide, and so we needed to follow warnings from Active Captain, a valuable cruising tool that all cruisers can use and contribute to.
 You can see how low the tide is by seeing how high the dock and boat sit above water.
 I took a picture of some of the guidance that we need to figure out as we go.